kbelltree/odin-blog-api/README.md

 This is an **API-only** backend project for a blog site, built with a **RESTful** structure.
 The project focuses on separating backend and frontend code into different codebases and practicing communication between a backend API and a frontend application.

-The frontend for this project is built in a separate repository.
+The frontend for this project is built in a separate repository ([frontend repo](https://github.com/kbelltree/odin-blog-api-frontend)).

 For the full assignment details, see: [The Odin Project - Blog API](https://www.theodinproject.com/lessons/node-path-nodejs-blog-api).